mais2312/First-Website/README.md

 >This text is a quote

-To make text azppear as code we use `back ticks` and it will change the appearence of the contained words
+To make text appear as code we use `back ticks` and it will change the appearence of the contained words

 ```triple backticks creates a block of code```